Lay Zhang: 2019–2021: Solo concert tour and Chromosome Entertainment Group Establishment

-On 19 March 2020, Lay Zhang released the song "Love You More" with artists Steve Aoki and Will.i.am and featuring Jessica Carrie Lee as part of Aoki's Neon Future IV album.

-On 1 June 2020, Zhang released the first part of his fourth album, Lit; the second part was released on 21 July 2020.
+On March 19, 2020, Lay Zhang released the song "Love You More" with artists Steve Aoki and Will.i.am and featuring Jessica Carrie Lee as part of Aoki's Neon Future IV album.
+On June 1, 2020, Zhang released the first part of his fourth album, Lit; the second part was released on July 21, 2020.
 In June 2020, Zhang won the competition of iQiyi's I'm a Singer-Songwriter 2.
 He also appeared as a producer mentor on Youku's We are Young.
 In August 2020, Zhang started appearing as a mentor and captain in the third season of the Chinese dance survival show Street Dance of China.
 He also filmed for the drama Challenges at Midlife.

-On 7 October 2020, Zhang officially announced the establishment of his entertainment company, Chromosome Entertainment Group.
+On October 7, 2020, Zhang officially announced the establishment of his entertainment company, Chromosome Entertainment Group.
 Through its official accounts on Twitter, Weibo, and Instagram, the company revealed a trainee selection program modeled after the one Zhang participated in under SM Entertainment.
 Several celebrities expressed their congratulatory remarks to Zhang's new venture, including the founder and former CEO of SM Entertainment, Lee Soo-man.

-Lay released his fourth studio album, Producer, on 5 February 2021, with lead single "Joker" released four days prior.
+Zhang released his fourth studio album, Producer, on February 5, 2021, with lead single "Joker" released four days prior.
 The album featured studio versions of the songs he composed for his appearance in the second season of I'm a Singer-Songwriter.

-On 7 June 2021, after a three-year absence from Exo, Lay appeared in their mini-album Don't Fight the Feeling.

-On 7 October 2021, Lay released the single "Samadhi Real Fire", the pre-release single for his new EP East, which was released on 15 October.
+On June 7, 2021, after a three-year absence from Exo, Zhang appeared in their EP Don't Fight the Feeling.
+On October 7, 2021, Zhang released the single "Samadhi Real Fire", the pre-release single for his new EP East, which was released on October 15.

-On 8 April 2022, Lay released the song "酒(JIU)" in celebration of EXO 10th Year Debut Anniversary.
-Also announced later that day, he would be departing from SM Entertainment after the conclusion of his ten-year contract with the company.

-On 21 September 2022, Lay released the music video for the song "Veil", the title track of his EP West (西) that he released five days later on 26 September 2022.
+2022: Departure from SM Entertainment and second world tour

+On February 22, 2022, Zhang released the collaborative album Dawn to Dusk with 24kGoldn.
+On February 23, the drama Challenges at Midlife was aired on Oriental Satellite TV, Zhejiang Satellite TV and Youku.
+Zhang starred as a young man with a double-faced character in the drama.
+It was his first TV series to play the villain.
+On April 8, 2022, Zhang released the song "酒(JIU)" in celebration of Exo 10th Year Debut Anniversary.
+That same day, he concluded his ten-year contract with SM Entertainment and personally stated that would remain active with Exo in the future.
+On April 22, he returned to the 6th season of the variety show Back to the Field as a regular cast member.
+On May 15, it was announced that he would star in the online film Chinese Youth: Me and My Youth to celebrate the 100th anniversary of the Communist Youth League, he plays the painter Xu Mai in the first unit Flag.
+On May 31, he collaborated with former NBA player Nick Young and released the theme song Time To Shine to pay tribute to the 75th anniversary of the NBA.
+The MV of the song was later played on the Jumbotron in Chase Center during the NBA Finals on June 6.